Warkworth

 10 images

-You can also access the river by the historic Wilsons Cement Works ruins on Wilson Road, east of the town.
-There is also a marina, a water-filled old limestone quarry, and green space for picnics.
-It’s not your everyday tourist spot, but it is interesting.
+Warkworth is home to the historic Wilsons Cement Works ruins on Wilson Road, east of the town.
+This site includes a marina, a water-filled old limestone quarry, and green spaces ideal for picnics.
+Although not a typical tourist destination, it offers an interesting glimpse into the area's industrial past.

 Image 1 of 10